-The Depth Effect adjustment is available for images with the dual camera system available on some iOS devices, including the iPhone 7 Plus, iPhone 8 Plus and iPhone X. The adjustment allows you to adjust the highlights and shadows of the background and foreground independently.
+The Depth Effect adjustment is available for images shot with the iOS camera in portrait mode.
+The adjustment allows you to adjust the highlights and shadows of the background and foreground independently.
 It also provides control over the definition of foreground and background by manipulating the depth mask.